 - 1. The City does not budget or project Revenues based on weather.
 Except as indicated below, projected Revenues for the Fiscal Years 2019 through 2023 reflect increases based only on projected operation and maintenance increases and a small customer growth factor. - 2.
-The projected Electric Utility Revenues for the Fiscal Years 2019 through 2023 reflect a 2.5% rate increase approved by the City Council, which will take effect in Fiscal Year 2019. - 3.
+The projected Electric Utility Revenues for the Fiscal Years 2019 through 2023 reflect a 2.5% rate increase approved by the City Council, which took effect in Fiscal Year 2019. - 3.
 The Intragovernmental Sales and Sales to Public Authorities line items of the Electric Utility Revenues are not budgeted for separately as the new utility billing system was not set up to break these revenues out separately.
 Each month the System's accounting department estimates how much should be charged to these two line items, makes the appropriate entry to each line item and reduces the Commercial and Industrial Sales line item accordingly.
 Thus, these line items are not broken out from the Commercial and Industrial Sales line item in the projected Electric Utility Revenues for the Fiscal Years 2019 through 2023. - 4.
-The projected Water Utility Revenues for the Fiscal Years 2020 through 2023 reflect a 3% rate increase authorized by the voters of the City in August 2018 to repay the 2018 Voted Authority and approved by the City Council in January 2019. - 5.
+The projected Water Utility Revenues for the Fiscal Years 2020 through 2021 reflect a 3% rate increase and Fiscal Year 2022 reflects a 2% increase authorized by the voters of the City in August 2018 to repay the 2018 Voted Authority.
+The City Council is required to approve each rate increase individually; the Council approved the first 3% rate increase in January 2019. - 5.
 The projected Expenses for the Fiscal Years 2019 through 2023 reflect that the System typically spends approximately 95% of budgeted amounts. - 6.
 The projected Fuel and Purchased Power Expenses for the Electric Utility for the Fiscal Years 2019 through 2023 reflect increased contracted amounts of purchased power and market volatility. - 7.
 The increase in the projected Other Production Expenses for the Electric Utility for Fiscal Year 2019 anticipates that Electric Utility staff vacancies will be filled and reflects possible contractual services that may be needed. - 8.
 The projected Administrative and General Expenses for the Electric Utility for the Fiscal Years 2019 through 2023 include a \$625,000 contingency amount in each fiscal year to account for unforeseen expenditures.
-The City cannot predict at this time whether this contingency amount will be spent in the Fiscal Years 2019 through 2023. - 9.
+At this time, the City does not expect to spend the contingency amount for Fiscal Year 2019.
+The City cannot predict whether the contingency amount will be spent in the Fiscal Years 2020 through 2023. - 9.
 The projected Administrative and General Expenses for the Water Utility for the Fiscal Years 2019 through 2023 include a \$189,000 contingency amount in each fiscal year to account for unforeseen expenditures.
-The City cannot predict at this time whether this contingency amount will be spent in the Fiscal Years 2019 through 2023.
+At this time, the City does not expect to spend the contingency amount for Fiscal Year 2019.
+The City cannot predict whether the contingency amount will be spent in the Fiscal Years 2020 through 2023. - 10.
 The projected Administrative and General Expenses for the Fiscal Years 2019 through 2023 also reflect salaries for positions that were previously budgeted to other departments (billing auditors) or divisions (lab employees).